-Traditional ryokans have an onsen or hot spring bathing pools.
+Traditional ryokans follow Japanese bathing customs and have an onsen or hot spring bathing pools.
+Japanese onsen etiquette is simple.
 A Japanese bath or onsen is a place to soak, not to clean.
 Each onsen has a washing area before you enter the onsen.
-Japanese baths are usually communal and gender segregated.
+Japanese bath etiquette is that they are are usually communal and gender segregated.
 Although you should be aware of the signage, these will usually alternate.
 One day the men’s onsen will be for men, the next for women.

 Ryokan Bath Etiquette